 The United States has evolved away from a Constitutional regime since its founding.
 The original conception of the government, as set forth in the Constitution, was limited.
 Much of the Constitutional machinery was intended to restrain the government; the Bill of Rights was intended to provide additional safeguards to limit the government’s power.
 This experiment has clearly failed, as a brief look at our clearly shows.

-- President Jefferson — the original advocate for limited government, found it too constraining in 1803 when making the Lousiana Purchase.
+- President Jefferson — the original advocate for limited government, found it too constraining in 1803 when making the Louisiana Purchase.

 - Chief Justice Marshall found its delegation of power to the Courts to be inadequate, rewriting it in 1803 with Marbury vs. Madison.